Rolando de' Rossi

 Rolando de' Rossi (c.
 1285 – May 1345) was an Italian nobleman and statesman.
 He was the dominant force in the politics of the commune of Parma from 1322 until 1335, effectively as signore between 1328 and 1331.
-Under him and his brother, between 1331 and 1333, the city accepted the lordship of the King of Bohemia.
+Under him and his brother, the city accepted the lordship of the King of Bohemia between 1331 and 1333.
 Ultimately, the failure of his family's political project brought an end Parmesan autonomy.
 In his later years he was a condottiero for Venice and Florence.

 Life

 Exile, return and rise

 Rolando was born in the mid-1280s in Parma.
 He was probably the eldest son of Guglielmo de' Rossi and Donella of the Da Carrara family.
 His brothers were Marsilio and Pietro.
 During the rule of Giberto III da Correggio over Parma, the Rossi fled to Borgo San Donnino.
 There in July 1314, Rolando injured his hands in a brawl.
 He returned to Parma the following month and his influence in Parma grew rapidly over the next two years.
 With Gianquirico Sanvitale, Obizzo da Enzola and Paolo Aldighieri, he arranged Giberto's ouster in July 1316.

 For the next six years, the Rossi and Sanvitale families were dominant in Parma.
 In 1322, Rolando imprisoned Gianquirico, sent his allies into exile and made peace with the Da Correggio.
 He allied himself with the Guelphs, and progressively built up his power.
 In June 1325, the papal legate Cardinal Bertrand du Pouget appointed him capitaneus Ecclesiae, captain of the Church, with an income of 30 florins per diem.
 This allowed him to live, in the words of the Chronicon parmense, "very honorably" (multum honorifice).
 With a large army under his command, he won several victories in Italy for the absentee Papacy.
 By November 1325, he and his brother, Ugolino, who was the bishop, invited back all exiles who were willing to proclaim themselves allies.

 In 1326, Rolando's relationship with the church deteriorated.
 On 30 September, Cardinal Bertrand asserted papal authority in Parma and imposed himself as signore in accordance with the bull Si fratrum.
 By the end of the year, he had released Gianquirico Sanvitale.
 In the summer of 1328, with King Louis IV of Germany in Italy to receive the crown of the Holy Roman Empire, Rolando forced the papal government out of Parma and allied himself with the Cangrande della Scala.